Workshops and Conferences

 Virtual Workshops

 RARC's mission is to promote equity and access for students with neurodevelopmental disorders in post-secondary education, and one of the ways we aim to do this is by providing training and information to practitioners and educators across Ontario.
-See below for the latest virtual workshops being offered.
+There are no virtual workshops scheduled at the moment, but we will update information here when the next workshop is planned.
+You can check out our ongoing Lunch and Learn sessions (top of this page) and join our Contact List to stay tuned for upcoming workshops.

-In this presentation, we will discuss programming, accommodations, and supports that equip secondary students with disabilities with the necessary knowledge and skills to access post-secondary education.
-Presenters will highlight the important role of transition planning to help students feel more confident and prepared to meet educational challenges.
-The role of assessment and appropriate determination and implementation of accommodations will also be central to the discussion.
+In this presentation, we discussed programming, accommodations, and supports that equip secondary students with disabilities with the necessary knowledge and skills to access post-secondary education.
+Presenters highlighted the important role of transition planning to help students feel more confident and prepared to meet educational challenges.
+The role of assessment and appropriate determination and implementation of accommodations was also central to the discussion.
 This training is appropriate for school administration, resource teachers, guidance counsellors, and others supporting students.
 There is no fee for the training.
-See the linked flyer for the session objectives and the link to join the Zoom meeting.
+See the linked flyer for the session objectives.

 Session Flyer - Supporting Successful Transitions - Nov 24, 2023